 To apply for an internship within the School of World Studies, please follow the Instructions found under Applying for an Internship.
-The Internship Application and Agreement must be returned to the World Studies Advising office by the Application Deadline (2016-17 Internship Deadlines).
+The Internship Application and Agreement must be returned to the World Studies Advising office by the Application Deadline (Internship Deadlines 2018-19 [PDF]).
 Late Applications will NOT be accepted.

 NOTE: Internship placements must be approved prior to beginning the internship.